 In Celebration of Judy Heumann

-Honoring Judith Heumann, a lifelong advocate for disability rights whose impact on accessibility and inclusion continues to inspire generations.
+Honoring Judith Heumann, a lifelong advocate for disability rights whose impact on accessibility continues to inspire generations.

 “We are the People Who Must Drive Change.”